oleglukin/sino-logic16/README.md

 	from SignalEvent#time_batch(1 sec)
 	group by id_location, id_detected

+It collects events during one second time interval and then provides results to the aggregation listener.
+Results are grouped by location and status (`id_detected`).

 ### EventSource
 There is also a console app to test the API: **EventSource** project.